Gregory DeVictor is a trivia enthusiast who loves to write articles on American nostalgia.

-Here is a summary of the news and history events that took place in 1995:
+Here is a summary of the top news stories and history events that happened in 1995:

 - President Clinton lifted the 23-year ban on Alaskan oil exports.
 The New York Times explains that Alaska oil exports are permitted under a law that Congress passed in November 1994, but oil companies could not begin exporting the crude until there was a formal declaration from the president.